-c.
-Testing of Sub-Samples and Selection.
-To confirm the adequacy of the testing and conclusions reached by the IRG, the SPF performed confirmatory testing on subsamples of items tested by the IRG.
-Consistent with the procedures described in Prior Compliance Reports, the SPF determined the appropriate size of the sub-samples for loan-level testing and followed a similar sub-sample selection methodology for Test Periods 5 and 6 as it did in previous test periods.
-In so doing, the SPF was able to confirm that the work of the IRG was accurate and complete in all material respects by re-performing the test work conducted by the IRG, including review of the documents and other information considered by the IRG in reaching its overall Metric testing conclusions.
-In addition, the SPF confirmed the appropriateness of the sample sizes determined by the IRG by recalculating the sample sizes for each of the Loan Testing Populations for Metrics subject to loan-level testing in each of the relevant test periods.
+3. Testing of Sub-Samples and Selection.
+To confirm the adequacy of the testing and conclusions reached by the IRG, the SPF performed confirmatory testing on sub-samples of items tested by the IRG for each Metric subject to loan-level testing.
+Consistent with the procedures described in Prior Compliance Reports, the SPF determined the appropriate size of the sub-samples for loan-level testing and followed a similar sub-sample selection methodology for Test Periods 7 and 8 as it did in previous test periods.
+In so doing, the SPF was able to confirm that the work of the IRG was accurate and complete in all material respects by reperforming the test work conducted by the IRG, including review of the documents and other information considered by the IRG in reaching its overall Metric testing conclusions.
+In addition, the SPF reviewed and evaluated the evidence provided by the IRG for Test Periods 7 and 8, and the SPF was able to satisfy itself that the Loan Testing Populations used and documented by the IRG in its Work Papers conformed in all material respects to the Work Plan and the Enforcement Terms, including the IRG's review/verification of the accuracy and completeness of the populations.
+The SPF also confirmed the appropriateness of the sample sizes determined by the IRG by recalculating the sample sizes for each of the Loan Testing Populations for Metrics subject to loan-level testing in each of the relevant test periods.
+Under the Work Plan, the IRG is permitted to reduce sample sizes by using Servicer's average of the observed error rate for each